-The 18th Electromagnetic Launch Technology Symposium will be held October 24-28, 2016, at Wuhan University within the Humanities Science Museum in Wuhan, China.
-The Institute for Strategic and Innovative Technologies is pleased to host this event under the sponsorship of IEEE's Nuclear and Plasma Sciences Society.
+The 18th Electromagnetic Launch Technology Symposium will be held October 24-28, 2016, at Wuhan University within the lecture hall of the Electrical Engineering Institute in Wuhan, China.
+The China Electrotechnical Society and the Institute for Strategic and Innovative Technologies is pleased to host this event under the sponsorship of IEEE's Nuclear and Plasma Sciences Society.

 The Electromagnetic Launch Technology Symposium (EML) is a biennial event that serves as the principal forum for the discussion, interchange, and presentation of research on critical technologies for accelerating macroscopic objects or projectiles to hypervelocities using electromagnetic or electrothermochemical launchers.
 The EML symposia have a long-standing international reputation as a catalyst for stimulating research in the field of electromagnetic launch.
 In May 1998, the U.S. EML and the European EML announced their decision to consolidate their symposia.
 In May 2012, the International Permanent Committee welcomed China as a permanent member of the International EML Technology Symposia.
 The 18th EML will be the 3rd in the series under this new structure.